 - Your legs should be straight and your gluteal muscles should be engaged.

-- Your back should be straight, your belly should be stretched, and your hips should form a straight line with your shoulders and heels.
+- Your back should be straight, your belly should be stretched and your hips should form a straight line with your shoulders and heels.

 2. Dips: